aGitHasNoName/pythonBootcampMonday/README.md

 ## Tasks to complete before the first day

-We will be using the latest version of Python – currently 3.7 or 3.8.
+We will be using the latest version of Python – currently 3.7, 3.8 or 3.9.

+You can install Python on your computer or you can access it online.
+Either way is fine for this workshop.

-Install Python on your computer by installing a software bundle called Anaconda.
+To install Python on your computer, install a software bundle called Anaconda.

 **If you have never installed Anaconda on your computer before:**